The TBS protecting group protects alcohols in organic synthesis. TBS is deprotected with fluoride anions (e.g., TBAF) or strong acids.

 Let’s conclude with Bsmoc.

+The innovative thing is that it functions as a protecting group and scavenger in one!
 It’s introduction is analogous to normal Fmoc, using the chloroformate or H-hydroxysuccinimide ester.
 Instead of a deprotonation with piperidine, we have a Michael addition to the conjugated sulfone.

 The free carbamate proceeds to decarboxylate as always, but the piperidine stays on the Bsmoc group (thus, it’s a direct scavenger).
 You might not expect it but it’s very logical: The initial adduct rearranges after some time to the isomer where the double bond is conjugated to the benzene ring.